sahilempire/Sports-Celebrity-Image-Classification/README.md

 - Replace `path/to/dataset` with the path to your prepared dataset and `path/to/save/model` with the desired path to save the trained model.

-For detailed usage instructions and options, refer to the [User Guide](docs/user-guide.md).
+Refer to the [User Guide](docs/user-guide.md) for detailed usage instructions and options.

 ## Dataset

 Please note that the dataset used in this project is not provided in this repository.
-You need to collect and prepare your own dataset of sports celebrity images for training and evaluation.
+You need to collect and prepare your dataset of sports celebrity images for training and evaluation.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, please submit a pull request.
-Make sure to follow the [contribution guidelines](CONTRIBUTING.md).

 ## License